A Personalized Path of Study

 This specialization equips students to serve as thought leaders in the public square of the arts or to work as theologically attuned, practicing artists.
 This specialization also prepares students who aim to enroll in Fuller’s PhD in Theology and Culture.

-Fuller’s Brehm Center—founded to help ministry leaders experience how the arts shape ministry practices in creative and theologically informed ways—also provides CCS students with resources to further integrate their studies with a passion for the arts.
+Fuller’s Brehm Center—founded to help ministry leaders experience how the arts shape ministry practices in creative and theologically informed ways—also provide CCS students with resources to further integrate their studies with a passion for the arts.

 Intercultural and Urban Ministry